brunobotelhobr/My-Template-Python/docs/index.md

 [![codecov](https://codecov.io/gh/brunobotelhobr/My-Template-Python/branch/main/graph/badge.svg?token=EPMON2XJW2)](https://codecov.io/gh/brunobotelhobr/My-Template-Python)

 This is a template repository for Python projects.

-It uses Poetry for dependency management and includes pre-configured tools such as Black, Flake8, mypy, Pylint, pytest, and others, for formatting, linting, testing, and documentation management.
+It uses Poetry for dependency management and includes pre-configured tools such as black, flake8, mypy, pylint, pytest, and others, for formatting, linting, testing, and documentation management.
-The project also includes security tools like Trivy and Bandit.
+The project also includes security tools like trivy and bandit.

 The pyproject.toml file contains various configurations like project metadata, dependencies, build system, and commands for release and documentation management.

+To have more details, check the [Documentation](https://brunobotelhobr.github.io/My-Template-Python/)

 ## Features
 - Project Management